francesco-ficarola/gexf4j/README.md

 About
 ------------------
 GEXF File Format Java Library.
 It supports [GEXF 1.2](http://gexf.net/format/index.html).
 This library is used to create and write GEXF files for visualizing graphs using Gephi and any other GEXF-supporting application.
-Versions up to [0.2.0](https://github.com/jmcampanini/gexf4j-core) are mantained by Javier Campanini, under the Apache License, Version 2.0.
+Versions up to [0.2.0](https://github.com/jmcampanini/gexf4j-core) are maintained by Javier Campanini, under the Apache License, Version 2.0.
 The new version 0.3.0 and later will be maintained by Francesco Ficarola, under the same license.

 License
 ------------------